fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Cloud storage  information:** All storage information required by the storage plugins that will be used.
 You can see the required information by each storage plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#storage-plugin).

 By default, we are using no cloud plugin as example.
-Access [Customazing and Deployment session](http://www.fogbowcloud.org/customazing-deployment#no-cloud-storage-plugin) for more information.
+Access [No Cloud Storage Plugin session](http://www.fogbowcloud.org/customazing-deployment#no-cloud-storage-plugin) for more information.
 ``` shell
 # Example:
 storage_class=org.fogbowcloud.manager.core.plugins.storage.nocloud.NoCloudStoragePlugin